appacademy/Module-2-Resources/week-5/w5-review-guide/w5-study-guide.md

     -   it creates a new array to copy the selected elements

 -   **splice()**
-    -   time O(n) - space O(1)
+    -   time O(n) - space O(n)
     -   It has to iterate through the given index and amount

 ---

 ## Know when hash table collisions occur:

--   A hash table collision occurs when the hashMod function returns the same index for a given key.
+-   A hash table collision occurs when the hashMod function returns the same index for two different given keys.
 -   One of the ways of resolving a collision is by increasing the size of the hashtable (increase the size of the underlying array).
 -   Probablity of a collision is (1 / buckets.length )
     -   Each slot (index) in the array is called a "bucket".